larryaasen/dive/apps/dive_app/README.md

 Bunlde identifier: `com.moonwink.divecamera`

 ## Running the app
-Run this from the command line:
+Running a dive app only works by running from Xcode.
+First, run this from the command line:
 ```
 flutter run lib/main.dart --no-sound-null-safety
 ```
-Then, run the app from Xcode.

-## Uploading the macOS app to App Store Connect and TestFlight
-When archiving the app in Xcode 13.2.1, it works fine.
-However, it fails the Validation stage after a long time and after the PKG file has been created:
+You will see this output:
 ```
-Distribution failed with errors:

-App Store Connect Operation Error

-Unable to process application at this time due to the following error: This
-bundle is invalid.
-The Info.plist file is missing or could not be parsed.
-Please check it for embedded control characters..
+Error waiting for a debug connection: The log reader stopped unexpectedly, or never started.
+Error launching application on macOS.
 ```
+That means that the deubber was not able to connect.

+Then, run the app from Xcode.
+It should work from there.

+# Known Issues
+When uploading the macOS app to App Store Connect and TestFlight, there was a verification error relate to the virtual camera plugin.
+The file data/obs-mac-virtualcam.plugin was removed from the obslib framework to ensure the upload would work.

 ## TODO
 1. Created an app icon, instead of using the Flutter icon.